justin-mohr/old-website/README.md

 ### moopmsg
 Often times I find myself waiting on large Stata do files to run.
 In Python, I like to check the status of my code using a Telegram bot.
 It allows me to know imediately if a long running script has finsihed or hit an unexpected error.
 Stata does not easily have this fuctionality.

-I wrote this  program for stata.
+I wrote this  program for Stata.
 It is easily called in your do file.
 It can send any string message and small files to your Telegram.
 You will need to make a bot and supply the API token from Telegram

 To download
 ```{js}